MrSinho/3d_live_data_from_raspberry/README.md

 >>> 25
 ```

 Done.
-Now you can see the previous simulations with high performance.
+Now you can load the previous simulations with high performance.

 ![](images/real_time_plot.PNG)